-The Pew Hispanic Center is a nonpartisan research organization that does not take positions on policy issues.
+The Pew Hispanic Center is a part of the Pew Research Center in Washington and is an independent research group that does not engage in advocacy or take positions on issues.